clabrugere/rust-bandits/README.md

 **Core**
 - [ ] Implement the restart of unresponsive experiments
 - [ ] Implement storage for logs and its interactions with the accountant actor
-- [ ] Create routes to disable/enable variants and experiments
+- [ ] Create routes to disable/enable arms
-- [ ] Improve cache persistence to allow for some historization
+- [ ] Improve StateStore persistence to allow for some historization
 - [ ] Implement metrics collection system to monitor the service

 **Policies**